 Your doctor may prescribe calcium and vitamin D to help prevent low calcium levels in your blood while you take Prolia.
 Take calcium and vitamin D as your doctor tells you to.

-Prolia is a medicine that may affect your immune system.
+Prolia is a medicine that may affect the ability of your body to fight infections.
 People who have weakened immune system or take medicines that affect the immune system may have an increased risk for developing serious infections.

 Call your doctor right away if you have any of the following symptoms of infection: